jpds-zz/puppet-strongswan/README.md

 # puppet-strongswan

-This Puppet module contains configurations for strongSwan.
+This Puppet module contains configurations for strongswan.

 ## Build status